metameshllc/solscape/README.md

 - Apply some more cool automatic searching/sorting of .sol files to the generic output.
 - Report as an MD file instead of a plaintext outfile
 - Improve formatting of output report.
 Right now it just looks like a lot of numbers if you don't know what the script is doing.

+## Testing

+Test repo with previously scoped contracts. (link to come)